qnowtech/Quantum-Network-Knowledge-Graph/README.md

 ### Strategic Query Examples (Cypher)

 Below are some useful questions and how to answer them in Cypher.
+This cpuld be executed agains the Aura instance.

 #### 1. People with Active Experience in a Specific Domain and Sector